-Also known as Gallager codes.
-Binary or \(q\)-ary linear code with a sparse parity-check matrix.
-More precisely, a member of an infinite family of \([n,k,d]\) codes for which the number of nonzero entries in each row and column of the parity-check matrix are both bounded by a constant as \(n\to\infty\).
-An LDPC code is \((j,k)\)-regular if the parity-check matrix has a fixed number of \(j\) nonzero entries in each row and \(k\) entries in each column; otherwise, the LDPC code is irregular.
-The dual of an LDPC code has a sparse generator matrix and is called an LDGM code.
+A binary linear code with a sparse parity-check matrix.
+Alternatively, a member of an infinite family of \([n,k,d]\) codes for which the number of nonzero entries in each row and column of the parity-check matrix are both bounded above by a constant as \(n\to\infty\).

-- R. Gallager, “Low-density parity-check codes”, IEEE Transactions on Information Theory 8, 21 (1962).
-DOI
+- R. Gallager, “Low-density parity-check codes”, IEEE Transactions on Information Theory 8, 21 (1962) DOI

 - R. Gallagher, Low-density parity check codes.
 1963.
 PhD thesis, MIT Cambridge, MA.

-- D. J. C. MacKay, “Good error-correcting codes based on very sparse matrices”, IEEE Transactions on Information Theory 45, 399 (1999).
-DOI
+- D. J. C. MacKay, “Good error-correcting codes based on very sparse matrices”, IEEE Transactions on Information Theory 45, 399 (1999) DOI

-- Venkatesan Guruswami, “Iterative Decoding of Low-Density Parity Check Codes (A Survey)”. cs/0610022
+- V. Guruswami, “Iterative Decoding of Low-Density Parity Check Codes (A Survey)”, (2006) arXiv:cs/0610022

-- Shrinivas Kudekar, Tom Richardson, and Ruediger Urbanke, “Spatially Coupled Ensembles Universally Achieve Capacity under Belief Propagation”.
-1201.2999
+- S. Kudekar, T. Richardson, and R. Urbanke, “Spatially Coupled Ensembles Universally Achieve Capacity under Belief Propagation”, (2012) arXiv:1201.2999

-- Jonathan Mosheiff et al., “LDPC Codes Achieve List Decoding Capacity”.
-1909.06430
+- J. Mosheiff et al., “LDPC Codes Achieve List Decoding Capacity”, (2021) arXiv:1909.06430

-- T. J. Richardson and R. L. Urbanke, “Efficient encoding of low-density parity-check codes”, IEEE Transactions on Information Theory 47, 638 (2001).
-DOI
+- T. J. Richardson and R. L. Urbanke, “Efficient encoding of low-density parity-check codes”, IEEE Transactions on Information Theory 47, 638 (2001) DOI

 - S. Lin and D. J. Costello, Error Control Coding, 2nd ed.
 Englewood Cliffs, NJ: Prentice-Hall, 2004.